 How are you assessed to become a host?

-Your assessment will consist of your current and past personal information, background police DBS check, health and safety assessment within your home and person and professional references.
-The assessment process helps us to fully understand your lifestyle so we can 'match' a young person with you and your home
+The assessment process helps us to fully understand your lifestyle so we can 'match' a young person with you and your home.
+Your assessment will consist of your current and past personal information, background police DBS check, health and safety assessment within your home and character and professional references.

 What financial support is there?

-Supported Lodging Hosts receive £195.00 per week per placement.
+Supported Lodging Hosts receive £195.00 per week for each young person living with them.

 Do I pay tax on the money from Wigan Council?